Author: Izabela Chmielewska

 Chaired by Pallavi Roy (Research Director, SOAS-ACE Anti-Corruption Evidence Research Partnership Consortium), the event consisted of three brief presentations, interactive small group discussions, and reflections from Abigail Bellows (Deputy, Policy, USAID Anti-Corruption Task Force).

-The presenters – Nkemdilim Ilo (CEO, of the Public and Private Development Centre, Nigeria), Aryanto Nugroho (National Coordinator, Publish What You Pay, Indonesia) and Raphael Fuentes (Director General, Public Procurement, Panama) – gave practical insights on the design and implementation of policy reforms aim to protect and improve the use of public resources in their respective country contexts.
+The presenters – Nkemdilim Ilo (CEO, of the Public and Private Development Centre, Nigeria), Aryanto Nugroho (National Coordinator, Publish What You Pay, Indonesia) and Raphael Fuentes (Director General, Public Procurement, Panama) – gave practical insights on the design and implementation of policy reforms aimed to protect and improve the use of public resources in their respective country contexts.
 The following discussions took on a wider global lens on localized anti-corruption initiatives.

 Local Insights: What came out of the discussions?